apollographql/apollo-tooling/packages/apollo/README.md

   --key=key                                  The API key for the Apollo Engine service

-  --localSchemaFile=localSchemaFile          Path to your local GraphQL schema file (introspection result or SDL)
+  --localSchemaFile=localSchemaFile          Path to your local GraphQL schema file (introspection result or SDL as *.graphql)

   --mergeInFieldsFromFragmentSpreads         Merge fragment fields onto its enclosing type